Kentucky Derby Betting Guide

 Fast-forward to present day, and the Kentucky Derby is one of the can’t-miss sporting events of the year.

-The Kentucky Derby is the first Saturday in May.
-In the case of next year, it will be on May 2, 2020.
+The Kentucky Derby is usually the first Saturday in May.
+In 2022, it is taking place on May 7.

 Per tradition, a total of 20 horses will compete in the race.